 Our primary call, through the Sacrament of Baptism, is to be a follower (disciple) of Jesus Christ.
 It is to be a holy person.
 Within that first call to follow Christ, God calls us in specific ways to live a vocation to the married life, the single life, the consecrated religious life, or the ordained life.

-Please check out the various pages related to vocations from the drop-down menu on the top of this page for much more information.
+Please check out the various pages related to vocations to the left of this page for more information.

 Fr.
 Mark Mleziva